Du6eniuk/US_Airlines_Python/README.md

 ![Patterns in US Flight Cancellations and Delays (2022)](Images\cancellation_and_delay.png)

-*Line charts visualizing patterns for cancelled and delayed flights based on hour of the day and month of the year.*
+*Line charts visualizing patterns for canceled and delayed flights based on the hour of the day and month of the year.*

 ### Insights: